davidjbuchanan/MS4-LiveStrong/README.md

 The website focuses on the workout-at-home market as it is an attractive approach to health and fitness whilst managing Covid-19 restrictions but also for those with pre-existing conditions (e.g. supressed immune system); no access to local classes; and of course those who would prefer to just workout-at-home.
 The UX design is intended to draw users in using a well defined color scheme with enjoyably interacive elements.
 On each page there is a navigation and search jumbotron placed to enable swift access around the site.

 The overall theme of the design is clean straight edges with block elements in order to give a utilitarian vibe whilst the black and red color scheme is intended to make the site feel sporty and sexy.
-Remiscent of the inspirations for this design (see [onepeleton](https://www.onepeloton.co.uk/) and [Les Mills](https://www.lesmills.com/uk/)) the use of imagery is primarily for motivational and explannatory puposes whereby potential consumers understand that they are purchasing an online service where they can login and access televised workout classes.
+The inspirations for this design were the [onepeleton](https://www.onepeloton.co.uk/) and [Les Mills](https://www.lesmills.com/uk/) websites; where the use of group exercise images inform potential consumers that they are purchasing an online service that they can login and access televised workout classes.

-The commercial potential for this idea is vast and so the up-to-purchase UX of this site's products has been refined to make the process as simple as possible.
-Users are able to browse, add to cart, apply coupons and finalise purchases all within an authenticated user.
-They can also make purchases as a guest.
+The focus of this project was to produce envoke a positive UX for all processes leading upto and including the purchase of a product.
+There is no product to consume, there is no explannation of how to access products online and there is certainly no credentials, codes or supplementary apps/views for consumption of products.
+What is presented herein is purely an e-commerce activity.

+At its simplest this website allows users to browse, add to cart, apply coupons and finalise purchases.
+This has all been streamlined by using recognisable icons and text for users to follow.
+Mild distractions such as the blog app, profile setting and imagery are there to enhance and supplement this experience.

 The vision for this site is to have three consummables (equipment, services and blog) The equipment and services are grouped together as products, that derive cash income, and can be managed and consumed using the products, bag and checkout apps.
 The blog is a loss-leader that derives no income it is used as a 'hook' to entice users to register and create a profile thus allowing them access to the blog and, of course,paid for products.